Book Review: History Of The Fabian Society

 When the Society was formed the Malthusian hypothesis held the field unchallenged and the stock argument against Socialism was that it would lead to universal misery by removing the beneficent checks on the growth of the population, imposed by starvation and disease upon the lowest stratum and society.

 I don’t know if this was an echo chamber effect or if this was just how the late 19th century worked.
 I think the latter is at least possible.
-Remember, everyone (including the capitalists) expected communist countries to have better economies even as late as the 1950s.
+Remember, everyone (including the capitalists) expected communist countries to have stronger economies, even as late as the 1950s.
 The idea of coordination problems was almost unknown; the concept of prices as useful signals was still in its infancy.
-The possibility that communism could lead to totalitarianism was inconceivable; for Pease these concepts are basically exact opposites, and it took Orwell to even jam the concept of “totalitarianism” in the public consciousness in a useful way.
+And the possibility that communism could lead to totalitarianism was almost inconceivable; for Pease these concepts are basically exact opposites, and it took Orwell to even jam the concept of “totalitarianism” in the public consciousness in a useful way.
 If you don’t have any of those concepts or ideas, how do you argue against socialism?
 I don’t know if anyone in Pease’s day had really solved that problem.

 Not only were there no good arguments for capitalism, but the arguments for socialism were much more convincing.
-The standard communist rhetoric talks about capitalists paying for factory, workers working in the factory, and capitalists getting most of the money despite putting in none of the work.
+The standard communist rhetoric talks about capitalists paying for a factory, workers working in the factory, and capitalists getting most of the money despite putting in none of the work.
 This rings kind of hollow nowadays.
 Modern communists rail against Elon Musk – but everyone knows Elon Musk is brilliant and works 80+ hour weeks.
 You can be upset that lower-level SpaceX employees don’t get paid enough, but “why does Elon Musk deserve to get any money?” is a question with a bunch of really obvious answers.
 Venture capitalists are generally smart people who founded their venture capitalist firms and make inspired guesses as to where to direct resources.
-Even the average stockholder is just some guy just to save money for retirement.
+And it’s hard to create a broad coalition against stockholders from people who may themselves have some money in stocks for retirement.
 You can make arguments for why all these people deserve less than they get – but they don’t hit home the way they must have in Pease’s day.

 In Pease’s day, the Marxist model fit like a glove.
 Some businessman would go to some lord with an ancestral pension of thousands of pounds and ask for money to set up a factory.
 The lord (or more likely his steward) would sign off on it, the factory would be built, a little of the money would go to the businessman, but most of it would go back to the lord who was living on a country estate hunting foxes somewhere.
 Whatever you think of our current system, the system in Pease’s day wore its inequality on its sleeve in a way ours doesn’t.
-And the slogans of the Fabian Society and of its working-class comrades were things like “No money without work!” and “Put the rich to work!” – very compelling and totally inapplicable to Elon Musk, Bill Gates, or most of the modern crop of capitalist figureheads.
+And the slogans of the Fabian Society and of its working-class comrades were things like “No money without work!” and “Put the rich to work!” – very compelling but less applicable to Elon Musk, Bill Gates, or most of the modern crop of capitalist figureheads.
 For Pease, “income inequality” would not really be a sensible term; it was kind of assumed that worrying about the differences between high-income people and low-income people was a distraction toward them uniting against their real enemy: people who didn’t work at all but had all the money anyway.

 All of this came together into a feeling that socialism was so self-evident that arguing for capitalism was absurd.
 This led to a perspective where there was a battle between the right and rational way of organizing society (socialism) versus the entrenched forces who wanted to keep power but admitted they had no justification besides force and self-interest.
 Modern communism’s descent from its 19th century predecessors explains a lot about its mindset.